-3.4 RESPONSIBLE BUSINESS ALLIANCE (RBA) FRAMEWORK
+RESPONSIBLE BUSINESS ALLIANCE (RBA)

+FRAMEWORK

 We reference the Responsible Business Alliance (RBA) Code of Conduct to support continual improvement in the social, environmental, and ethical responsibility of our business operations and supply chains.
 We have benchmarked and mapped the RBA Code of Conduct to our Sustainability Development Index, ensuring alignment with industry standards and best practices.
-This integration allows us to track and measure our progress in key areas of responsibility, including labour rights, environmental sustainability, ethical business practices, and supply chain management.
+This integration allows us to track and measure our progress in key areas of labour rights, responsibility. includina environmental sustainability, ethical business practices, and supply chain management.
 By adhering to the RBA Code of Conduct and incorporating it into our sustainability framework, we reinforce our commitment to responsible business practices and sustainable development.